Sheifc/Shell-42-C-piscine/README.md

 `link`: remember to change this for the link of the git repository
 `name`: replace this for shell00 or shell01 respectively

-3. On terminal: use the commands `cd` (change directory) to move towards the directory and `mkdir` to create the delivery directory.
+3. On terminal: use the commands `cd` (change directory) to move towards the directory and `mkdir` (make directory) to create the delivery directory.

 Example:
 `mkdir shell00`